henit-chobisa/Thrust.RC/README.md

 # How to use it ?
 - Start Docker
 - Ensure docker-compose is present inside your system has admin previledges.
-- Get Node.js and NPM Installed and has admin previledges.
+- Get Node.js and NPM Installed and has admin previledges, as the companion deals with global installations.
+[Check this out](https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally)
 - Download the binary using `wget` from github and provide executable permissions
 ```bash
  wget https://github.com/henit-chobisa/RC-Test-Environment-Companion/releases/download/v0.1.1/RCTestSetup